videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/start-or-join-meeting.md

 import Mermaid from '@theme/Mermaid';

-# Explore video & audio calling
+# Explore video & audio calling - React Native

 This guide will get you running with the VideoSDK video & audio calling in minutes.